Prompt engineering for empathic voice interfaces

 , <response_style>

-to structure your prompt.
-This format is not required, but it can improve the LLM’s ability to interpret and consistently follow the system prompt.
-At the end of your prompt, you may also want to remind the LLM of all of the key instructions in a <conclusion>
+, to structure your prompt.
+This format is not required, but it can improve the LLM’s instruction-following.
+At the end of your prompt, it may also be helpful to remind the LLM of key instructions.

 Give few-shot examples